 Further Promotion Tactics

 You now got together several pieces of content in different forms, and you are putting it up on social media.
-Unfortunately, if you don’t have any followers on that social channel - long term you can build them up - but in the short-term you are going to have to pay to sponsor it.
+Unfortunately, if you don’t have any followers on that social channel, you are going to, in the short term, have to pay to sponsor it.
 You need to learn about the advertising options for each of the social networks and Google.

 There are numerous other ways you promote that content.
-For example, you can reach out to bloggers who have strong followings among your target demographic in your buyer persona and ask them if you can guest post or even put an ad on their site.
+For example, you can reach out to bloggers who have strong followings among your target demographic and ask them if you can guest post or even put an ad on their site.
 In case of a cleaner, sites that working professionals might visit to seek home organization tips, among others.